makrai/notes/kornai07-ml.md

-* a range of syntactic theories we called grammatical because they rely on notions such as (deep) case, valence, dependency, and linking, which are _expressed only indirectly in the manner in which words are combined_.
-Our goal here is to develop a formal theory of semantics that fits these theories as well as standard MG fits combinatorial theories of syntax
+* a range of syntactic theories we called grammatical because they rely on notions such as (deep) case, valence, dependency, and linking, which are _expressed only indirectly in the manner in which words are combined_: sec 5.2
+* here: develop a formal theory of semantics that fits these theories as well as standard MG fits combinatorial theories of syntax

 ## 6.4 Further reading